 Established on the 1st of July 2010, the European Air Transport Command (EATC) exercises operational control of the aerial refuelling capabilities and military transport fleets of the seven EATC member states.
 As of January 2015, the combined fleet under the authority of the EATC, represented 75% of the European air transport capacity.

 Located at Eindhoven Air Base in the Netherlands, the Command also bears a limited responsibility for exercises, aircrew training and the harmonisation of relevant national air transport regulations.
 In short, its main objective is to provide more efficient management of the participating nations’ assets and resources in this field.
 Belgium, France, Germany, Italy, Luxembourg, Netherlands and Spain are all current members of the EATC, with Austria, Norway, Poland, Portugal and Sweden (after joining NATO) all expressing an interest in joining.
+Sadly, and for various political reasons, the United Kingdom is not a member.

 The EATC does not come under EU authority but, it and its assets may contribute to the Common Security and Defence Policy (CSDP) of the European Union and is not a project of the Permanent Structured Cooperation (PESCO) of the CSDP.